-Having a family screen time agreement will not only help your son develop good screen etiquette but will also promote connection and family togetherness.
+Having a family screen time agreement will not only help your child develop good screen etiquette but will also promote connection and family togetherness.
 Make sure that whatever rules you put in place are followed by the adults as well.

 Some examples of this could be, not looking at your phone while you are having a conversation with someone, or turning off your phone while doing certain family activities together.

 Brainstorm ideas with your kids about what they would like to see in the agreement.
 In the end print the agreements out, have everyone sign it and put it somewhere where people can see it.
 Undoubtedly you will sometimes break the rules in which case you give permission to your teens to call you on it which they will enjoy.

 Though teenagers will moan and complain about having to take a break from screens, you are helping to create healthy habits and brain pathways that will set them up for success in the future and make them more sociable and mature young adults.